LeopoldSchmid/planGoReminisce_/implementation_plans/02_trip_management.md

 ### 2.2.
 Frontend - Trip Creation
 - [ ] **Task 4:** Create "Create New Trip" Page/Modal (e.g., `/src/app/(dashboard)/trips/new/page.tsx` or a modal).
-  - [ ] Form fields: Trip Name, Description, Start Date, End Date.
+  - [ ] Form fields: Trip Name, Description.
+(Start Date, End Date are optional and can be left blank at creation.)
   - [ ] Use `react-hook-form` and `zod` for validation.
   - [ ] On submit:
     - Call a `tripService.createTrip` function.
     - This service function will insert into `trips` table and then insert the creator into `trip_members` table with 'owner' role (ideally in a Supabase function/transaction).
   - [ ] Handle success (e.g., redirect to the new trip's page or trip list) and errors.
+  - [ ] UI should display "Dates: To Be Decided" if no dates are set.

 ### 2.3.
 Frontend - Trip List & View
 - [ ] **Task 5:** Create "My Trips" Page (`/src/app/(dashboard)/trips/page.tsx`).